fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

 ## Miscellaneous

 The objective of the FIXM User Manual is to provide encoding guidance for the entire content of FIXM.
-Developing this encoding guidance is an iterative process over several months, and it may happen that, at a given point in time, some FIXM Core model elements do not have yet encoding guidance available in the FIXM User Manual.
+Developing this encoding guidance is an iterative process, and it may happen that, at a given point in time, some FIXM Core model elements do not have yet encoding guidance available in the FIXM User Manual.

 It may therefore happen that a URL is formed in line with the rules above but featuring a *`[MODEL_ELEMENT_NAME]`* for which no encoding guidance is available, and used e.g. in a service/system documentation.